sarthakgupta03/Todo-App/README.md

-# Todo Application using ReactJS and Firebase
+# Task Manager using ReactJS and Firebase

 -----